InterstellarJS/PlanetTech/README.md

-# WorldTechJS
+# PlanetTechJS
 ![Example Planet](./public/readmeImg/example-planet.png)

 <p align="center">
   <img src="./public/readmeImg/img6.png" />
 </p>

-WorldTechJS is a JavaScript library for generating procedural planets and terrains.
+PlanetTechJS is a JavaScript library for generating procedural planets and terrains.
 It provides a simple and flexible way to create realistic and visually appealing 3D planets with customizable features such as terrain height, textures, and atmospheric effects.

 ## Features